Butternut Squash Soup Recipe

 I remember standing at the counter on a chilly afternoon, peeling a squash while the windows fogged slightly from the warmth inside.

 The smell of chopped onion and celery hit the pan first, and it instantly reminded me of the kind of soups that simmered quietly in the background when I was younger.
+Nothing fancy, just simple ingredients softening together, filling the kitchen with a kind of comfort you don’t really get from anything else.

 Why I Love This Recipe (And You Will Too)